Yassermar11/IMC_Tracker_App/README.md

 "You have an existing firebase.json file and possibly already configured your project for Firebase.
 Would you prefer to reuse the values in your existing firebase.json file to configure your project? · no"

+7) Configuration de l'index
+In the Firebase Console, open your project and then Firestore Database.
+Click Index > Add Index (or "Ajouter un index")

+  - ID de collection : bmiResults

+  - Chemin d'accès du champ : userId   -->  Ascending
+  - Chemin d'accès du champ : timestamp   -->  Descending
+  - Chemin d'accès du champ : __name__   -->  Descending (You may click on "Ajouter un champ")

+  - Champs d'application des requetes --> Collection

-7) Run the project
+8) Run the project
-Start the project with the command: flutter run -d edge
-If you encounter any issues, feel free to contact me.
+Start the project with the command: flutter run -d edge (It's recommended to run the project on the edge, to avoid the problems with the android) If you encounter any issues, feel free to contact me.

 📌 @made_by_yasser